octelium/cordium/README.md

 ## Main Features

-- **Workspaces for humans and machines.** Every Workspace is an isolated, rootless container sandbox running on standard Kubernetes, accessible via browser terminal, SSH, CLI, and gRPC API.
+- **Unified platform for humans and AI agents.** Every sandbox (i.e. Workspace) is an isolated, rootless container sandbox running on standard Kubernetes, accessible via browser terminal, SSH, CLI, and gRPC API.
 Workspaces can be persistent (filesystem preserved across restarts) or ephemeral and can stop automatically when their tasks complete.
 The same platform can be used for long-lived coding sessions (e.g. via VSCode, Zed, etc.) and short-lived automated workloads (e.g. AI agent tasks, CI/CD, etc.).

 - **Declarative, reproducible environments.** Workspace environments are defined in YAML specs covering the container image, repository cloning, lifecycle tasks, environment variables, resource limits (i.e. CPU, memory, storage), variable substitution, and application ports.
 Templates allow a single configuration to be reused across many Workspaces.
 Pre-built Templates capture a fully initialized filesystem as a Kubernetes VolumeSnapshot, reducing cold startup from minutes to seconds.